Dr. Osvaldo Raul Zarantonello, 68 was a judo giant

 Dr. Z and I became the best of friends.
 He inspired me to call my club Goltz Judo.
 He liked the way it sounded, "sort of like Gold's Gym" he would say.
 It was Dr. Z who suggested that I start holding regular club tournaments on the way back from our second trip to Japan in 1992.
 He felt it would be a way to encourage better judo in our local players.
 Our first one was held in October of 1992 and we named it our Halloween Tournament.

-First Club Tournament Poster from 1992
+First Club Tournament Poster in 1992 & Renamed after Dr. Z's Passing in 2001

 We will now rename it the Dr. Z Memorial Club Tournament in honor of his birthday and great life dedicated to teaching judo.
 He was always there for me, a friend I could count on in every circumstance.
 Dr. Z taught me to enjoy life everyday by living in the here and now.
 He will be remembered as a beloved husband, father, judo sensei, doctor, and most of all a loyal friend.